 * Staff writer Mike Morris contributed to this article.

 The Law Office of Shane Smith would like to offer our condolences to the Porter family in their difficult time.
 If you or a loved one has been injured in a car wreck, call HURT 999.
-The Law Offices of Shane Smith will help you each step of the way.
+Shane Smith Law will help you each step of the way.